plaitse/typescript-toolset/README.md

 ## Commands

 One shot:

 - `tsc file.js`: compiles the TS file into JS

 Complete project:

 - `tsc --init`: creates a config file to compile every TS files into JS ones
 - `tsc`: compiles every TS files found into JS ones

 Specific case:

 - `tsc script-3.ts --outFile script-3.js`: compiles the file that contains namespaces (see section Namespace)

 ## Config

 In tsconfig.json:

 - The option `"noEmitOnError": true` will prevent .ts files to be compiled in .js if there's any error.
 - The option `"sourceMap": true` will allow us to debug TypeScript code in the browser's developer tools.

+If tsconfig.json is placed somewhere else than the root directory: `tsc -p DIR_NAME/tsconfig.json`.

 See complete options: https://www.typescriptlang.org/docs/handbook/tsconfig-json.html